Backdrop for Georgia mass shooting: Both gaps and progress on school safety

 The shooting shows “how we as a society are trying to deal with this problem in terms of reactive measures versus preventive measures,” says Mark Follman, author of “Trigger Points: Inside the Mission To Stop Mass Shootings in America.”

-Georgia is also one of 29 states without a red flag law, meaning that police here can’t seize weapons from those in mental distress or who may pose danger.
+Georgia is also one of 29 states without a red flag law, meaning that police there can’t seize weapons from those in mental distress or who may pose danger.

 Neighbors and family members reported family problems.
 Colt’s aunt told The Washington Post that the boy “had been begging for help from everybody around him.”